martmannupb/AmoebotSim-2.0/Documentation/amoebot_model/jm.md

 ![Here we see the configuration of some connected Amoebots performing a joint expansion.](~/images/joint_movement.gif "Joint Movements")

-In the original amoebot model, expansions and contractions could only happen into empty space resp. left an empty node.
-One exception was the common 'handover', where one contracted particle expanded into one expanded particle, forcing it to contract.
-Still, these handovers were not different from contraction and expansion in two consecutive rounds.
-With the joint movement extension, we can define a connection between two amoebots as a 'bond', marking it as more or less static.
-This way, the amoebot can be able to expand or contract into some direction and push or pull the connected structure into the direction of its own movement.

 In the basic Amoebot model, the maximum distance an Amoebot can move per round is a small constant:
 An Amoebot can expand in one round and contract in the next, after which it has moved at most one grid node in any direction.
 This restriction might limit the speed at which movement or shape formation problems can be solved, especially for larger systems.